-CS DPR Reconstruct or upgrade a building in a park Repair Fountains in Dag Hammarskjold Plaza.
-Most of the fountain equipment has been under water for more than a decade and is hopelessly corroded.
-This includes both plumbing and electrical wiring.
-The Friends of Dag Hammarskjold Plaza takes a custodial interest and will do what it can, but the Plaza should be a world-class park and outstanding neighborhood amenity worthy of funding by the city.
-We look forward to this work's completion.
-CS DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) We believe the design work and majority of the physical work has been completed at Bellevue South Park as we and the nearby community requested.
-We maintain this item as continued support to ensure that the promised funding results in the promised deliverables.
-CS DPR Provide a new, or new expansion to, a building in a park It is our understanding that a dog run is included in the current ESCR plans for Project Area 2, in which Murphy Brothers Playground is located.
+CS DPR Reconstruct or upgrade a building in a park Restoration of function to the East River Esplanade Park (Glick Park) fountains by replacing the pumps for water circulation and the electrical systems would add considerably to the attractiveness and use of the park.
+We look forward to seeing design proposals and a fully funded commitment.
+FDR Drive and East 36 Street CS DPR Provide a new, or new expansion to, a building in a park It is our understanding that a dog run is included in the current ESCR plans for Project Area 2, in which Murphy Brothers Playground is located.
 We will be monitoring to make sure this is the case.
-Avenue C, Manhattan, New York, NY CS DPR Provide a new, or new expansion to, a building in a park There are only five comfort stations in Manhattan Community District 6 (CD6) parks and with greater use during the pandemic, the need for facilities including places to wash hands has increased.
-CB6 is pleased that the Mayor announced funding in June 2021 for a new comfort station at Murphy Brothers Playground.CB6 urges the City to begin construction as soon as possible.
+Avenue C, Manhattan, New York, NY CS DPR Provide a new, or new expansion to, a building in a park There are only five comfort stations in Manhattan Community District 6 (CD6) parks.
+CB6 is pleased that the Mayor announced funding in June 2021 for a new comfort station at Murphy Brothers Playground.
+CB6 urges the City to begin construction as soon as possible.
 Avenue C, Manhattan, New York, NY